The Schwurbelarchiv: a German Language Telegram dataset for the Study of Conspiracy Theories: Introduction

 \section{Introduction}

-The proliferation of digital trace data from social media platforms has enriched the study of societal phenomena, enabling researchers to analyze communication patterns and the dissemination of information at large scales \cite{freelon2014interpretation}.
-Platforms like Telegram, with its blend of interactive groups and broadcast channels, serve as fertile grounds for examining issues ranging from political discourse to the spread of conspiracy theories.
+The proliferation of digital trace data from social media platforms has enriched the study of societal phenomena, enabling researchers to analyse communication patterns and the dissemination of information at large scales \cite{freelon_interpretation_2014}.
+Platforms like Telegram, with its blend of interactive groups and broadcast channels, serve as fertile ground for examining issues ranging from political discourse to the spread of conspiracy theories.
 The insights gained from such analyses reveal their influence on societal narratives.

-The \textit{Schwurbelarchiv} dataset contributes to a growing number of published Telegram datasets for research, e.g. \citet{la_morgia_tgdataset_2023, pushshift}, and -- with the transcription of audio files -- offers a unique starting point to widen the scope of research into conspiracy theories.
-This publication aims to provide a resource for researchers to enable large-scale investigations of the societal and linguistic dynamics that are connected with conspiracy theories, misinformation, political dissatisfaction, and extremism online, which has become a growing research interest in recent years~\cite{Urman.2022, Curley.2022, Bovet.2022, Hoseini.2021, Willaert.2022, zehring}.
-The following paper first gives insights into scope and creation process of the dataset with an emphasis on transcribed audio data, and an estimation of how much of the German-language conspiracy-related discourse on Telegram is covered in our dataset.
+The \textit{Schwurbelarchiv}\footnote{The term \textit{schwurbeln}, while denoting pseudoscientific and irrational content more generally, gained widespread usage in German-speaking countries from 2021 onward in the context of the COVID-19 pandemic.} dataset we make accessible contributes to a growing number of published Telegram datasets for research, e.g.~\citet{la_morgia_tgdataset_2025, baumgartner_pushshift_2020, golovin2026teragram}.
+It aims to provide a resource for researchers to enable large-scale investigations of the societal and linguistic dynamics that are connected with conspiracy theories, misinformation, political extremism, and social network structures, which has become a growing research interest in recent years~\cite{urman_what_2022, curley_covid-19_2022, bovet_organization_2022, hoseini_globalization_2023, willaert_disinformation_2022, zehring_german_2023, otherpaper}.
+With the transcription of audio files we offer a unique starting point to widen the scope of research into these research areas by including multimedia content.